Modern Classic Design: Golden Mile

 Today’s design inspiration comes from a brilliantly renovated 4,000 square-foot historical apartment in Montreal reconfigured for modern luxury living.
 The residence is within one of the rare remaining structures erected during the cities gilded age in its glittering Golden Square Mile.
 The modern classic design created here perfectly recaptures the glorious past through restoration and renders it for today through innovation.

-The stunning Neoclassical architectural details that defined many of the palatial homes in this once noble area continue here.
+The stunning Neoclassical architectural details that defined many of the palatial homes in this once noble area live on here.
 The old is new again, architecturally speaking at least.
 The splendor of the Golden Square Mile, whose mansions were built from the mid-nineteenth century until the ending of the 1930’s will never be the same.
-In those days, the Gentry, business titans, bankers, and both the old and newer serious fortunes resided here.
+In those days, the Gentry, business titans, bankers, and both the old and newer fortunes resided here.
 All these holders of significantly concentrated wealth competed to outshine one another which produced grand aesthetic achievements.
 Some of the greatest moments in design history occurred at such times, think Versailles.
 The residents dazzled with their audacious ornate residences and decadent living.

 In time, changing attitudes swept away the glory.
 New business models, the war, and the introduction of the income tax broke the hold.
 The biggest call for the end of the golden mile excesses was the widening social and income inequality gap which reached its natural tipping point as it always has through history, again- think Versailles.
 By the 1980s, less than 30% of the magnificent mansions remained, and only a small fraction was held by private owners.
 The neighborhood around is predominantly commercial now with only the occasional reminder.
 Our residence today happens to be one such reminder.

 Completed by Interior Designers Jay Britto and David Charette of Britto Charette, with offices in Miami and New York.
 The designers created a luxury home that embraces the best from the old while infusing the best of contemporary design for a home suitable for its sophisticated and worldly new owner.
 Careful preservation closely guided every decision.
 From this exacting labor of love, a beautiful Golden Mile restoration emerged.
-The completed re-design includes the addition of a formal master suite, a rebuilt foyer, sweeping staircase, and a sleek new kitchen, to compliment the beautiful living spaces.
+The completed re-design includes the addition of a formal master suite, a rebuilt foyer, sweeping staircase, and a sleek new kitchen, to complement the beautiful living spaces.
 Britto Charette also infused practicality by adding heated walls and floors throughout to ward off the frigid Canadian winter temperatures.

 In the living room, luxurious Macassar ebony with carved silver detailing forms the bar, humidor, and sleek coffee table.
 These special pieces were handcrafted in Paris by designer Patrick Baguech.
 The fabulous graphic rug is by Kyle Bunting.
 Great lengths were taken to select the perfect marble to go over the fireplace which serves as art itself.
 The handsome herringbone floors are original to the apartment, as is the molding.
 When the originals couldn’t be saved, the design duo enlisted a plaster specialist to carefully recast the originals ensuring authenticity.